athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 * Payback Period < 12 months
 * Gross Margin > 75%

 One final piece is length of sales cycle.
 Of course, this depends on your ACV.
-But here are what people would like to see:
+But here is what people would like to see:

 ----